DataDog/dd-trace-py/docs/configuration.rst

    DD_SPAN_SAMPLING_RULES_FILE:
      type: string
      description: |
-         A path to a json file containing span sampling rules organized as JSON array of objects.
+         A path to a JSON file containing span sampling rules organized as JSON array of objects.
          For the rules each object must have a “name” and/or “service” field, and the “sample_rate” field is optional.
          The "sample_rate" value must be between 0.0 and 1.0 (inclusive), and will default to 1.0 (100% sampled).
          The "max_per_second" value must be >= 0 and will default to no limit.